Do you want to import/export your widget settings in WordPress?

 The plugin will then process your backup file data and import your WordPress widgets.

-If you are using the same WordPress theme on both websites, then your widgets will automatically be imported into the correct widget areas.
+If you are using the same WordPress theme on both websites, then your widgets will automatically be imported into the correct widget areas as active widgets.

 You can then drag and drop these widgets from inactive widgets to an available widget area.